phucdev/TL_Bio_RE/README.md

 - Wu, Shanchan, and Yifan He.
 "Enriching pre-trained language model with entity information for relation classification." _Proceedings of the 28th ACM International Conference on Information and Knowledge Management._ 2019.

-(The text in the notebook is written in German, but the code is self-explanatory.)
+(The text in the notebook is written in German, but the code is self-explanatory.
+Also keep in mind that we combined the corpora to create our train-dev-test split.
+We could have instead created a split for each corpora separately.)

 ## Step 2: Download pretrained BERT models